 The curriculum at Northleigh CE Primary School has been specically developed to enable the children within our school community to flourish and prepare them for learning and life, through providing a breadth of opportunities and depth of understanding.

 Our curriculum is based on developing the crucial characteristics to enable the children to Be Brave (children show challenge and take risks, Be Strong (Children are focussed, engaged and purposeful) and to Be Fearless (Children are curious, ask questions and challenge).
 Pupils are given opportunities to develop these skills in all aspects of the curriculum and school life.

 In Key Stage 1 and 2, we use the National Curriculum to support our planning.
-For a more detailed breakdown of our coverage across the school, our curriculum summary documents for each year group are available as attachments to this page.
+Further details of each year group can be found in the year group summaries attached to this page.

-If you require more information about the curriculum please contact your child's class teacher.
+If you require more information about the curriculum please see our class pages or contact your child's class teacher.